pakoy3k/pakoy3k/README.md

 ## What i'm up to

-- 👯 Problem solving and critical thinking skill.
+- 👯 Problem solver and critical thinking skill.
 - Vim enthusiast
 - 🤔 I like solve problems, automate process, create tools for developers and teach people technology.
 - 💬 If your want to contact me yo can pakoy3k@gmail.com